 Butchart recreates all the adventure and charm of the originals - Independent i

 Enid Blyton's books have sold over 500 million copies and have been translated into other languages more often than any other children's author.

-She wrote over 600 books and hundreds of short stories, including favourites such as The Famous Five,The Secret Seven, The Magic Faraway Tree, Malory Towers and Noddy.
+She wrote over 700 books and about 2,000 short stories, including favourites such as The Famous Five,The Secret Seven, The Magic Faraway Tree, Malory Towers and Noddy.